Creating and Running a FacturaScripts Project with ServBay

 hosts

-Editing the hosts file allows your chosen domain (facturascripts.servbay.demo
+file — mapping your chosen domain (facturascripts.servbay.demo

-) to point to local IP (127.0.0.1
+) to your local IP (127.0.0.1

 Check and Enable PHP Extensions: